kushshrestha01/quotes/README.md

 ## Approach & Efficiency
 Able to grab data from API and display it to the user and add it the current database.
+./gradlew run in command line to run the app.